neilfasching/finalwebsite/_pages/cv.md

 {% include base_path %}

+My AI Bias CV is available as a [PDF](/files/fasching-ai-resume.pdf).
-My official CV is also available as a [PDF](/files/fasching-neil-resume.pdf).
+My Data Science CV is also available as a [PDF](/files/fasching-ds-resume.pdf).

 Education
 ======